developer2020github/bus_trip_planner/readme.md

 - applying filter if only one item meets filter criteria will bounce corresponding marker, show info window on top of the selected marker (pcture from Panoramio API obtained via AJAX request) and remove rest of the markers from the map
-- applying filter if more than one item meets filtering criteria will remove other markers from the map
-- there is real-time filtering: user can type location names into text input area, matching charactes will be highlighted, and if complete words are matched - non-matching items will be removed in the list.
-I.e., if user types "mall" - list will display all malls, etc.
+- there is real-time filtering: user can type location names into text input area, matching characters will be highlighted, and non-matching items will be removed in the list and map.
+I.e., if user types "mall" - list and map will display all malls, etc.
 - clicking on the marker will make it bounce, display info window and make corresponding item the only item in the list view